lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

 Marriage equality supporters had to fight in the legislature, in the the courts, and in the court of public opinion to keep the rights that the state's Supreme Judicial Court had granted in _Goodridge._

-That backlash is the one we are still living in today, and how we respond to it will make history.
+That backlash is one we are still living in today, and how we respond to it will make history.

 Again.